-6. Monitoring & Evaluation
+4. Monitoring & Evaluation

-This policy will be reviewed as part of the England Touch Association policy review schedule approved by the Executive Board (not less than once every three years).
+This policy will be reviewed as part of the England Touch Association policy review schedule (not less than once every three years).

-The England Touch Association will regularly monitor and evaluate the policies, procedures and practices and inform stakeholders and partners of their impact and of any resulting recommendations.
+The England Touch Association will regularly monitor and evaluate the policies, procedures and practices and inform participants and partners of their impact and of any resulting recommendations.